Rules and Regulations for Allotments

 - Horses, pigs and goats are not allowed on allotment plots

 - Only dogs registered with us up to or during 2010 may be kept on allotments, no other dogs are allowed to be kept on site

 Inspections are carried out by staff from Hartlepool Borough Council's Heritage & Countryside team via the details below.
 The inspections will look to check that the rules in the tenancy agreement are being followed, particularly regarding cultivation.
 Other things covered by the inspections include making sure that tenants are maintaining the internal fences, no unauthorised animals are being kept and that plots and communal areas are not being used for fly tipping.

 As well as inspecting individual plots they will also look at the site as a whole to check that the perimeter fence is secure, the condition of the access lanes and site security.

 If an inspection shows that you are not complying with the rules in the tenancy agreement a notice letter will be issued.
 The letter will tell you what steps you need to take to bring your plot up to an acceptable standard.
 Please check your rule book for information regarding specific rules for your site.

 Please follow the instructions in your notice letter carefully as failing to comply could lead to your being evicted from your plot.

 If we are unable to work with you to resolve the problems highlighted by the notice letter(s) we may have no option but to send you a "notice to quit".
 This will allow you a specified amount of time to remove your personal belongings from the site before the tenancy reverts to Hartlepool Borough Council.

 We will then offer the plot to the next person on the waiting list.

-Please report any problems to your site representative or your allotment association.
-Alternatively contact us - details below.
+Please report any problems to your site representative or your allotment association (if applicable) or complete our on-line form.